paloul/babylon-eks-cluster/Readme.md

 This repo contains a poc effort for Kubeflow up on AWS EKS.
 Ideally, it is to help explore the capabilities of kubeflow in regards to the larger Babylon effort.

 The actual kubeflow instructions are available at [Install Kubeflow on AWS](https://www.kubeflow.org/docs/aws/deploy/install-kubeflow/).
+Another good documentation page is [End-to-End Kubeflow on AWS](https://www.kubeflow.org/docs/distributions/aws/aws-e2e/)

 ### Prerequisites